Fast Ewald Summation using Prolate Spheroidal Wave Functions: Introduction

-The first prolate spheroidal wavefunction of order zero (PSWF), studied extensively by Slepian and collaborators~\cite{slepianProlateSpheroidalWave1961,slepianCommentsFourierAnalysis1983} and in \cite{osipovProlateSpheroidalWave2013,osipovEvaluationProlateSpheroidal2014}, is optimally concentrated in both real and Fourier space.
-This makes it attractive both as a mollifier (for splitting) and as a window function (for spreading/interpolation), though in principle different PSWFs with different parameters may be used for the two roles.
-Historically, the absence of a closed form limited practical use, and approximations such as the Kaiser--Bessel and exponential of semicircle functions were employed instead~\cite{barnettParallelNonuniformFast2019a,keiner2009using}, including in SE and P$^2$NFFT implementations~\cite{shamshirgarFastEwaldSummation2021,nestlerFastEwaldSummation2015}.
+The PSWF, studied extensively by Slepian and collaborators~\cite{slepianProlateSpheroidalWave1961,slepianCommentsFourierAnalysis1983} and in \cite{osipovProlateSpheroidalWave2013,osipovEvaluationProlateSpheroidal2014}, is optimally concentrated in both real and Fourier space.
+This makes it attractive both as a mollifier in the kernel split and as a window function for spreading/interpolation, though in principle different PSWFs with different parameters may be used for the two roles.
+Historically, the absence of a closed form limited practical use, and approximations such as the Kaiser--Bessel (KB) and exponential of semicircle (ES) functions were employed instead~\cite{barnettParallelNonuniformFast2019a,keiner2009using}, including in SE and P$^2$NFFT implementations~\cite{shamshirgarFastEwaldSummation2021,nestlerFastEwaldSummation2015}.
 With modern evaluation algorithms~\cite{osipovEvaluationProlateSpheroidal2014} and polynomial approximations~\cite{barnettParallelNonuniformFast2019a}, PSWFs have become computationally practical.

-Until recently, PSWFs have primarily been considered as window functions in fast Ewald summation.
-However, employing them also as mollifiers in the Ewald split yields further advantages, reducing the number of required Fourier modes by around a factor of two in each dimension.
-Figure~\ref{fig:PSWFvsGaussian} illustrates this effect by comparing the decay of the PSWF and Gaussian functions.
+Until recently, PSWF analogues, such as the KB and ES functions, have primarily been considered as window functions in fast Ewald summation.
+However, employing them also as mollifiers in the kernel split yields further advantages, reducing the number of required Fourier modes by around a factor of two in each dimension compared to Gaussians, as illustrated in Figure~\ref{fig:PSWFvsGaussian}.
+PSWF-based kernel splitting was first introduced for the Laplace and Yukawa kernels in the Dual-space Multilevel Kernel-splitting framework (DMK)~\cite{jiangDualspaceMultilevelKernelsplitting}, and was later extended to kernels arising in Stokes flow~\cite{klintebergFastSummationStokes2025}.

-The idea of using PSWFs for kernel splitting was first introduced in the Dual-split Multilevel Kernel (DMK) framework~\cite{jiangDualspaceMultilevelKernelsplitting}.
-The PSWF split and the DMK algorithm have since also been applied to Stokes potentials~\cite{klintebergFastSummationStokes2025}.
-While the DMK framework established the basic concept, a complete mathematical description of PSWF-based Ewald methods is still lacking.
+Fast Ewald summation based on this type of kernel splitting was developed independently in the present work and by Liang et al.~\cite{liangAcceleratingFastEwald2025}.
+In their work, a PSWF-based fast Ewald summation method for Coulomb interactions in molecular dynamics is introduced, in which PSWFs are used both for the kernel split and for spreading/interpolation, and the resulting method is integrated into the MD codes GROMACS~\cite{vanderspoelGROMACSFastFlexible2005} and LAMMPS~\cite{LAMMPS}.
+Their benchmarks show substantial practical speedups, with total computation times reduced by up to a factor of three when running large-scale simulations with thousands of cores.